sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/300 - api-tutorial-webhook.md

 hidden: true
 ---

-For asynchronous extractions, you can retrieve results using either the `/documents` endpoint or a webhook.
+For asynchronous extractions, you can retrieve extraction results using either the `/documents` endpoint or a webhook.
 For this tutorial, let's try a webhook in combination with the `/extract_from_url/` endpoint.

 Prerequisites
 ====

-Set up a working aysnchoronous `/extract_from_url/` request following the steps in [Extract from a URL you provide](doc:api-tutorial-async#section-extract-from-a-url-you-provide ).
+Set up a working asynchronous request.
+For this example, follow the steps in [Extract from a URL you provide](doc:api-tutorial-async#section-extract-from-a-url-you-provide ) to create an `/extract_from_url/` request.

 Set up the webhook